-The wastewater fund is responsible for:
+The wastewater fund is responsible for the:

-- Planning, design, inspection, and management of capital improvement projects for the replacement and expansion of the wastewater collection, pumping, and treatment systems. - Design reviews and inspections for the construction of public improvements associated with private development projects. - Operating and maintaining the City's wastewater treatment plant and 7 wastewater pump stations. - Operating and maintaining the wastewater collection system, including 469,392 linear feet of gravity mainlines, 29,000 linear feet of pressure force mainline, 200,122 linear feet of sewer service laterals, 1,849 manholes, and 1,111 cleanouts throughout the City. - Routine maintenance, including pipe cleaning, line video inspection, root and obstruction removal, manhole repair, and pipelining and replacement projects. - Collections System pretreatment inspections of grease traps, interceptors, and FOG (Fats, Oils, and Grease) reduction in the collection system.
+- Planning, design, inspection, and management of capital improvement projects for the replacement and expansion of the wastewater collection, pumping, and treatment systems. - The design reviews and inspections for the construction of public improvements associated with private development projects. - Operates and maintains the City's wastewater treatment plant and 7 wastewater pump stations. - Operates and maintains the wastewater collection system, including 469,392 linear feet of gravity mainlines, 29,000 linear feet of pressure force mainline, 200,122 linear feet of sewer service laterals, 1,849 manholes, and 1,111 cleanouts throughout the City. - Routine maintenance: includes pipe cleaning, line video inspection, roo and obstruction removal, manhole repair, and pipelining and replacement projects. - Collections System pretreatment inspections of grease traps, interceptors, and FOG (Fats, Oils, and Grease) reduction in the collectio system.